bpdu/AIAdvent/README.md

 1. Start a conversation with your bot
 2. Send any text message (question)
-3. Press the "Ask LLM" button that appears
-4. The bot will return the response from Yandex GPT
+3. The bot will immediately return the response from Yandex GPT

 ## How It Works

 The bot uses the python-telegram-bot library to:
 1. Listen for incoming messages
-2. Store the user's question in the session
-3. Display an inline button "Ask LLM"
-4. When pressed, send the question to Yandex GPT API
+2. Send the question directly to Yandex GPT API
-5. Return the GPT response to the user
+3. Return the GPT response to the user immediately

 ## Security